agrc/gis.utah.gov/_posts/2016-06-15-gps-signal-jamming.md

 ![GPS Jamming Affected Locations]({% link images/GPS_Jamming_Map.png %})

-Please feel free to share your findings with the State of Utah AGRC.
+Please feel free to share your findings with the State of Utah UGRC.

 ### Testing Dates and Times